 North Seattle College has direct transfer agreements with four-year institutions throughout Washington state, including the University of Washington, Washington State University, and Seattle University.
-English graduates from North have also transferred to out-of-state institutions.
-Program and admissions requirements vary from college-to-college.
-Contact a North advisor to create an educational plan tailored to transfer to the institution of your choice.
+Sociology graduates from North have also transferred to out-of-state institutions.

+Program and admissions requirements vary from college-tocollege.
+Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.